 “It can be eye opening when you make the time to literally sit down with your sibling and ask direct questions about what their own dreams are.
 So often we make decisions for our sibling (or parents and caregivers make decisions for the person with the disability) without asking for their input and we assume we know what they want.

-“The Future is Now! program gave us the tools to have the discussions in our family about planning.
+“The program gave us the tools to have the discussions in our family about planning.
 We also benefited from the conversations that we had with other adult siblings who are going through the same planning process such as us.
 During every session, we were all able to laugh together, cry together, and praise each other about our accomplishments; which were huge!

 “I would definitely recommend this program to any family that has a person with a developmental disability within it.
 Even if you already have a concrete plan for that person, it is still a good idea to network with other siblings and share ideas, experiences and brainstorm with each other.
 We are not alone and we are blessed to have the existence of the Fox Valley Sibling Support Network (now WisconSibs) in our community.” – Anne Muller